A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Robust Learning

-However, the selected clean samples tend to be easy samples, resulting in numerous hard samples that contribute to accurate and robust model training being ignored.
+However, the selected clean samples tend to be easy, resulting in numerous hard samples that contribute to accurate and robust model training being ignored.
 To further filter out the useful hard samples, SELFIE \cite{song2019selfie} introduces the ``uncertainty'' for selection, where the samples with low uncertainty are regarded as the hard samples.
 Then, they correct the losses of the hard samples and combine them with the losses of clean samples to propagate backward.
-MORPH \cite{song2021robust}, a novel self-transitional learning scheme estimates the optimal transition point in the seeding phase, and iteratively expands an initial safe set into a maximal safe set via self-transitional learning in the evolution phase.
+MORPH \cite{song2021robust}, a novel self-transitional learning scheme, estimates the optimal transition point in the seeding phase and iteratively expands an initial safe set into a maximal safe set via self-transitional learning in the evolution phase.

-Due to the assumption of the small loss-based methods that many true labeled examples tend to exhibit smaller losses than false labeled examples, in other words, true labeled examples and false labeled examples have less overlap in loss distributions (symmetric label noise), these methods will fail when the loss distribution of true-labeled and false-labeled examples largely overlap (asymmetric) \cite{song2021robust} and when there exists instance-dependent label noise.
+Small loss-based methods assume that many correctly labeled examples tend to exhibit smaller losses than incorrectly labeled examples, \ie in terms of distribution, correctly labeled examples and incorrectly labeled examples have less overlap in the loss distribution (symmetric label noise).
+Therefore, these methods will fail when the loss distributions of the correctly labeled examples and the incorrectly labeled examples overlap mostly (asymmetric)~\cite{song2021robust} and when there exists instance-dependent label noise.